Photoinduced Hund excitons in the breakdown of a two-orbital Mott insulator: Introduction

-A considerable theoretical effort has been devoted to understanding the photoinduced insulator-metal transition~\cite{Oka03,Oka12,Khaled08,Fabian10,Hofmann12,Eck10,Eck13,Kanamori09,Maeshima10prb,Kanamori11,Kanamori12,Ishihara13}.
-Dielectric breakdown of single-orbital Mott insulators, modeled with the Hubbard model, has been studied using variational methods~\cite{Oka03,Oka12,Khaled08,Fabian10,Hofmann12} and dynamical mean field theory~\cite{Eck10,Eck13}.
-The key findings in these efforts is that after interaction with a field pulse the Mott insulating state transitions to a quasi-stationary bad metallic state with finite current.
-The metallic state survives due to Landau-Zener quantum tunneling between many-body states.
-Additionally, the breakdown depends not only on the field strength but also on the electron interactions (Hubbard-$U$).
-Light-induced phenomena in two-orbital models has been studied focusing mainly in quarter-filled Mott insulators using double-exchange models~\cite{Kanamori09,Maeshima10prb,Kanamori11,Kanamori12,Ishihara13}.
-A field-generated phase transition from an insulating state to a ferromagnet was observed, along with a related low- to high-spin transition.
-The low-spin state is formed by bound states of high-spin states and holes.
-Orbital coherent oscillations in the photoresponse of the Mott insulting state have also been reported~\cite{Maeshima10prb}.
+Theoretical effort has been devoted to understanding the breakdown of single-orbital Mott insulators~\cite{Oka03,Oka12,Khaled08,Fabian10,Hofmann12,Eck10,Eck13,Kanamori09,Maeshima10prb,Kanamori11,Kanamori12,Ishihara13}.
+The key finding in these efforts is the Mott insulator transitions to a quasistationary bad-metal state, which survives due to Landau-Zener quantum tunneling between many-body states.
+The breakdown depends not only on the field strength but also on the Hubbard-$U$ interaction.
+Light-induced phenomena in two-orbital models have been studied focusing mainly on quarter-filled Mott insulators using double-exchange models~\cite{Kanamori09,Maeshima10prb,Kanamori11,Kanamori12,Ishihara13}.
+A field-generated high-low spin insulator-ferromagnet transition was observed, as well as bound states, and orbital coherent oscillations.

-Here, using the density matrix renormalization group (DMRG)~\cite{dmrg1,*dmrg2,dmrg3,*dmrg4}, we study the breakdown of a Mott insulator state in the half-filled two-orbital Hubbard model.
-In this work we show that the carrier dynamics generated by photoirradiation uncover a new type of exciton.
-Such exciton is different from those discussed previously in the sense that it is not directly realized due to Coulomb but to exchange interactions; more precisely, Hund's coupling.
-We study the overall effect of Hund's exchange on the photodynamics and corresponding dielectric breakdown of the Mott insulator.
-This is accomplished by using time-dependent DMRG~\cite{White04,Daley04,Feiguin05} and calculating a variety of observables.
-The presence of light, which is treated classically, is taken into account via a Peierls substitution in the hopping.
-We have considered light pulses with few cycles due to their experimental relevance.
-The main findings in this work can be summarized as follows.

-First, Hund's exchange enhances the breakdown of the Mott insulator (understood as a light-induced production of doublons) with the concomitant partial melting of antiferromagnetic (AFM) fluctuations and associated high- to low-spin and insulator-metal photoinduced phase transitions.
-The resulting long-lived state is a photoinduced metallic state.

-Second, it is known that Hund's rule coupling acts as an orbital decoupler at equilibrium, locking orbital fluctuations and yielding orbital differentiation phenomena.
-Here, however, it acts as a \emph{dynamical coupling} for the field-induced dynamics activating large orbital fluctuations.

-Third, we observe the emergence of neutral bound optical excitations with low spin and orbital character.
-The coherence of these ``Hund excitons'' leads to the photoinduced metallic state.
-This type of optical excitation is associated to the presence of Hund's exchange, challenging the belief that only direct Coulomb interaction leads to exciton formation.